TylerTaylor/TylerTaylor.github.io/_posts/2016-11-04-rails_g_new_blogpost.markdown

 end
 ```

 This method accepts the desired attributes as params, and searches for a director with a matching name. ```first_or_create``` will either find a matching director object or create a new object.
-Then we set the result to self.director.
+Then we store the result as self.director.
 Now when a new movie gets submitted, a director is either created or updated.

 # Third Hurdle